arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ```

-With this code the Portenta H7 will scan all the files and directories names on the micro SD card and list them on the Arduino IDE Serial Monitor.
+With this code, the Portenta H7 will scan all the files and directories names on the micro SD card and list them on the Arduino IDE Serial Monitor.

 ![Example outcome on a Portenta H7](assets/h7-sdcard.png)

 For Portenta C33, you can use the following Arduino IDE script:

-This example can also be found on the Arduino IDE builtin examples on **File > Examples > Storage > TestSDCARD**.
+This example can also be found on the Arduino IDE built-in examples on **File > Examples > Storage > TestSDCARD**.

 ```arduino
 #include <vector>